AllenNeuralDynamics/aind-foraging-behavior-bonsai-trigger-pipeline/README.md

 - Let me know the IP address, path to the data folder, and Windows credentials.
 I will create a new entry [here](https://github.com/hanhou/code_cache/blob/51485cf3609fa49902a78e404c1f1b60837467e6/sync_bonsai/behavior_pipeline_bonsai.py#L19-L21).

 ## How to add more analyses
-The pipeline is still a backbone at this moment.
+The pipeline is still a prototype at this moment.
 As you can see in the [Streamlit app](https://foraging-behavior-browser.streamlit.app/Bonsai), so far I only implemented [two basic analyses](https://github.com/AllenNeuralDynamics/aind-foraging-behavior-bonsai-basic/blob/e740865cf7c5ed9c649147156d8b2afada714249/code/process_nwbs.py#L181-L195):
 - compute essential session-wise stats
 - generate a simple plot of choice-reward history